 The ACATS code book is the foundation for data generation and analysis.

 Disclaimer: The ACATs codes have been developed to help surgeons, booking office staff and operational leadership understand the prioritization of wait times for surgical patients based on disease progression, pain and functional impairment.
 Data collected using ACATS codes are used to measure, manage and report surgical wait times.
 These codes are not intended to be relied on as a standard of care or to inform the standard of care.

-ACATS has now developed a code app.
+ACATS codes are at your fingertips with smart-search capability.
 This application has been designed to help you and your office select the correct ACATS code and increase the accessibility, accuracy and timeliness of searching for the correct code.

 The ACATS code app is compatible with mobile android, iPhone (apple), internet explorer 10 or greater, Firefox and chrome.

 The code review cycle is to ensure that the code sets are accurate, up-to-date and evolve over time.
 Surgeons are encouraged to submit ACATS code suggestions every cycle which support: